Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Introduction

+The \textit{Hidden Profile paradigm}, originally developed in social psychology~\cite{stasser1985pooling, schulz2012achieve}, provides a controlled way to isolate this coordination problem.
+In Hidden Profile tasks, each group member holds unique information that must be pooled to reach the correct decision, while shared information favors an incorrect alternative (Fig.~\ref{fig:teaser}).
+Critically, individuals do not know in advance which information is not shared or relevant to the correct decision.
+Because each task becomes solvable once the distributed information is surfaced, the paradigm enables direct evaluation of whether multi-agent deliberation affects decision accuracy.

-In this work, we isolate and evaluate collective reasoning under distributed information in multi-agent LLMs by introducing \textsc{HiddenBench}.
-Grounded in the Hidden Profile paradigm, \textsc{HiddenBench} is a reproducible benchmark that disentangles collective reasoning failures from individual reasoning ability by construction.
-Across 65 tasks, success requires pooling distributed knowledge, while each task remains solvable by a single agent given complete information.
+Grounded in this paradigm, we develop \textsc{HiddenBench}, a scalable and reproducible benchmark that disentangles collective reasoning failures from individual reasoning ability by construction.
+Across 65 tasks, success requires pooling distributed information, while each task remains solvable by a single agent given complete information.

 Using \textsc{HiddenBench}, we evaluate 15 frontier LLMs under controlled multi-agent communication settings.
 We find that multi-agent LLMs achieve only 30.1\% accuracy when information is distributed, compared to 80.7\% accuracy for single agents given complete information.
-This gap persists across prompting strategies, communication depths, and group sizes, and systematically worsens as groups scale.
-While some models, such as Gemini-2.5-Flash and Gemini-2.5-Pro, perform better than others, neither model scale nor individual reasoning accuracy reliably predicts collective performance.
+This gap persists across prompting strategies, communication depths, and group sizes, and worsens as groups scale.
+While some models perform better than others, neither model scale nor individual reasoning accuracy reliably predicts collective reasoning performance.

-Through targeted ablations, we identify a systematic failure mode in multi-agent reasoning under partial observability.
-Agents can integrate information once it is disclosed, but fail to reason over latent information asymmetry—converging on shared evidence without actively eliciting unobserved knowledge held by others.
-Formally, this failure reflects a misalignment between current agent policies and the objective of maximizing expected information gain under partial observability \cite{pathak2017curiosity, dibangoye2018decpomdp}.
-Improving multi-agent performance therefore requires coordination mechanisms and learning objectives that incentivize epistemic exploration, rather than scaling individual reasoning alone.
+Through targeted ablations, we identify systematic failure modes in multi-agent reasoning under distributed information.
+Agents can integrate information once disclosed, but fail to recognize and act on latent information asymmetry—converging on shared evidence without actively eliciting unobserved knowledge held by others.
+Our findings suggest that improving multi-agent performance requires coordination mechanisms and learning objectives that incentivize epistemic exploration, rather than relying solely on scaling individual reasoning.

-Our contributions are threefold. \begin{itemize}[leftmargin=1.2em, topsep=0pt, nosep] \item We introduce \textsc{HiddenBench}, a scalable and reproducible 65-task benchmark that isolates collective reasoning under distributed information while controlling for individual reasoning ability.
+Our contributions are fourfold. \begin{itemize}[leftmargin=1.2em, topsep=0pt, nosep] \item We introduce \textsc{HiddenBench}, a scalable and reproducible 65-task benchmark that isolates collective reasoning under distributed information while controlling for individual reasoning ability.